github/docs/content/code-security/supply-chain-security/end-to-end-supply-chain/securing-code.md

 {% note %}

-**Note:** {% data reusables.gated-features.secret-scanning-partner %}
+**Note:** {% data reusables.gated-features.secret-scanning %}

 {% endnote %}

 {% data reusables.secret-scanning.enterprise-enable-secret-scanning %}

 {% ifversion fpt or ghec %}
 {% data variables.product.prodname_dotcom %} partners with many providers to automatically detect when secrets are committed to or stored in your public repositories, and will notify the provider so they can take appropriate actions to ensure your account remains secure.
-For more information, see "[About {% data variables.product.prodname_secret_scanning %} for partner patterns](/code-security/secret-scanning/about-secret-scanning#about-secret-scanning-for-partner-patterns)."
+For more information, see "[About {% data variables.product.prodname_secret_scanning_partner_alerts %}](/code-security/secret-scanning/about-secret-scanning#about-secret-scanning-alerts-for-partners)."
 {% endif %}

 {% ifversion fpt %}
+You can can enable and configure additional scanning that will alert you about accidentally leaked secrets on {% data variables.product.product_name %} if you own:
-{% data reusables.secret-scanning.fpt-GHAS-scans %}
+   - public repositories on {% data variables.product.prodname_dotcom_the_website %}.
+   - an organization using {% data variables.product.prodname_ghe_cloud %} with a license for {% data variables.product.prodname_GH_advanced_security %}. {% data variables.product.prodname_secret_scanning_caps %} will also analyze your private repositories.

 {% elsif ghec %}
-If your organization uses {% data variables.product.prodname_GH_advanced_security %}, you can enable {% data variables.product.prodname_secret_scanning_GHAS %} on any repository owned by the organization.
+Additionally, if your organization uses {% data variables.product.prodname_GH_advanced_security %}, you can enable {% data variables.product.prodname_secret_scanning_user_alerts %} on any repository owned by the organization, including private repositories.
 You can also define custom patterns to detect additional secrets at the repository, organization, or enterprise level.
-For more information, see "[About {% data variables.product.prodname_secret_scanning_GHAS %}](/code-security/secret-scanning/about-secret-scanning#about-secret-scanning-for-advacned-security)."
+For more information, see "[About {% data variables.product.prodname_secret_scanning_user_alerts %}](/code-security/secret-scanning/about-secret-scanning#about-secret-scanning-alerts-for-users)."
 {% else %}
 You can configure {% data variables.product.prodname_secret_scanning %} to check for secrets issued by many service providers and to notify you when any are detected.
 You can also define custom patterns to detect additional secrets at the repository, organization, or enterprise level.
 For more information, see "[About secret scanning](/code-security/secret-scanning/about-secret-scanning)" and "[Secret scanning patterns](/code-security/secret-scanning/secret-scanning-patterns)."
 {% endif %}